 Your Linux server should now be configured to periodically TRIM all supported filesystems on a weekly basis.
 TRIM helps to maximize both the long term performance and lifespan of your SSDs.

-Continuous TRIM operations may sound ideal, but they can add signifiant overhead to regular filesystem operations.
+Continuous TRIM operations may sound ideal, but they can add significant overhead to regular file system operations.
 Periodic TRIM offers a good middle ground by relaying key information needed to perform routine maintenance of the drive in a scheduled job instead of as a component of each file operation.
+Check out our article on Storage Terminology and Concepts in Linux to learn more about this topic.